-HARP will be running an Introduction to Field Archaeology course based near Paphos, Cyprus in Spring2016.
-The course will take place in the idyllic village of Lemba, located approximately 6km from the historic centre of Paphos.
+HARP will be running a two-week Introduction to Field Archaeology field school from Sunday 2nd April to Saturday 15th April.
+The course will take place in the village of Lemba, located approximately 6km from the historic centre of Paphos.
 The village has a rich and varied history and has beautiful views west over the Mediterranean, the perfect place to enjoy a sunset!

 The course will include: